pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

 ## CICD

 * titles for all .md files
+* extend README or whatever to describe site structure
+* fix internal links
+* where are the svg files?
 * use sbt-site's "mappings" for favicon.ico, etc?
+  * site-update.sh should be only a set of sbt commands

 * latest released version badge
 * set mdocVariables with latest released version